The Felix Project

-Felix Project is a United Kingdom charitable organization that saves surplus food from suppliers and redistributes it to charities.
-It has the dual aim to help reduce food surplus.
-The Waste & Resources Action Programme (abbr.
-WRAP) estimate that 10 million tonnes of food was thrown away in the UK in 2016 and help relieve food poverty (Sustain estimate 18% or one in five London pupils are at risk of hunger every day.
+The Felix Project is a United Kingdom charitable organisation that saves surplus food from suppliers and redistributes it to charities.
+It has the dual aims of reducing food surplus and relieving food poverty.

 Work

 The Felix Project redistributes food that supermarkets, wholesalers and other suppliers cannot sell for a variety of reasons, ranging from seasonal gluts and packaging defects, to changes in customer orders.
 It sorts and delivers food, free of charge, direct to local kitchens, community halls, schools, day centres and food banks.
 The charities provide meals, snacks or food parcels for their clients who include the elderly, the homeless, those with mental health issues, refugees and asylum seekers, families and children.

-Ten staff and nearly 200 volunteers provide food for over 1 million meals a year, working with 90 suppliers and 120 charities.
-A fleet of 10 vans operate from depots in Park Royal (West London), Central London and Enfield (North London).

-As well as redistributing food Felix's Kitchen in Bow, East London, uses donated fresh produce to create circa 1,300 "ready meals" a day.
-Supervised by professional chefs the kitchen produces an ever changing menu of five or six different packaged meals daily, including vegetarian and vegan options.
+The Waste & Resources Action Programme (abbr.
+WRAP) estimated that 10 million tonnes of food was thrown away in the UK in 2016.
+Sustain estimate 18% or one in five London pupils are at risk of hunger every day.